KrzysiekKropka/CustomMusicToolMC3/README.md

 # External tools

-rstm_build.py by ednessp
+- rstm_build.py by ednessp
-hash_build.py by ednessp
+- hash_build.py by ednessp
-dave.py by ednessp
+- dave.py by ednessp
-strtbl.py by ednessp
+- strtbl.py by ednessp
+- MFAudio.exe by muzzleflash.da.ru
+- Who the fuck created PS2Str?
+I can't find them anywhere
+- ffmpeg.exe for Windows by FFmpeg team
+- I don't know what encvag.dll is, but it's needed

 # Usage